DavidSRoy/sociable/reports/report5.md

 David & Anna

+This week, we updated the test pipeline with a temporary fix to address a bug that resulted in failing tests.
+(The test pipeline pointed to production endpoints instead of local endpoints).

 Goals for the week:
-- Work on creating enpoint to receive statuses (get image from firebase storage) (and non-text messsages in general)
+- Work on creating endpoint to receive statuses (get image from firebase storage) (and non-text messsages in general)
 - Work on adding new users
 - Coordinate with front end to add new users